 Advanced Pattern Making Session 2

-In the second session of this five-day course, participants will explore the principles of advanced pattern forming in fused glass.
-Students will expand their knowledge and experience of kiln-forming and cold-working techniques to produce intricate patterns which utilize symmetry and geometry to create hypnotizing mandala-like patterns.
+In this five-day course, participants will explore the principles of advanced pattern forming in fused glass.
+Students will expand their knowledge and experience of kiln-forming and cold-working techniques to produce intricate patterns that utilize symmetry and geometry to create hypnotizing mandala-like patterns.
 Participants will be guided through the creation of glass, which once fired will be deconstructed and reassembled.
-Participants will learn how the arrangement of tone and color can enhance the optical properties of the pattern design and how to lay out the pattern using principles of four-fold and eight-fold symmetry.
+Participants will learn how the arrangement of tone and color can enhance the optical properties of the pattern design and how to layout the pattern using principles of four-fold and eight-fold symmetry.
 Students will utilize these concepts and techniques to create a glass piece of their own design.

 All glass and materials are included in this class.
 Either bring lunch, or we will order out and pick up for you!